-If the number of children requiring admission under criterion 5 is greater than 45, then priority is given to those who live nearest from the centre of the child's permanent home address to Walthamstow Queen's Road Railway Station.
-Please refer to note 5 on how the distance is measured.
+If the number of children requiring admission under criterion 5 is greater than 62, then priority is given to those who live nearest from the centre of the child's permanent home address to Walthamstow Queen's Road Railway Station.

 If criterion 6 is oversubscribed, priority is given to children who live nearest from the centre of the child's permanent home address to school.
-Please refer to note 6 on how the distance is measured.

 Where the distance in criteria 5 or 6 is the same, which includes the same geographical property reference (such as a block of flats), random allocation will be used as a tie-breaker.
 Waltham Forest Council's School Admissions Team will undertake the random allocation process in the presence of a school representative.